sttp/Specification/Sections/DataPointStructure.md

 If no timestamp is defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` defines `Timestamp` as `0` and no `DataQualityFlags` is defined for the `DataPoint.state` data, i.e., the `DataPointKey.flags` does not include the `StateFlags.DataQuality` flag, then the sequence identifier must be the first value serialized into the `DataPoint.state` data.

 ## Data Point Fragment Number

+For large buffers or strings being sent that span multiple data points, a fragment number defines the buffer index of a given sequence that can be used reassemble the sequence.

 For data that needs to be transmitted with a defined fragment number, the `DataPoint.flags` must include the `StateFlags.Fragment` flag.